Click here for Page 2

 One part of this episode that intrigued me was her discussion of birth control pill alternatives, such as the use of the Daysy ovulation calculator.
 I highly suggest this episode for everyone because it has information that applies to all, and is very interesting.

-Steven Kotler is the co-founder and Director of Research at the Flow Genome Project and does the bulk of his research on peak alpha flow states.
+Steven Kotler is the co-founder of the Flow Genome Project and does the bulk of his research on peak alpha flow states.
+He also used to be the Director of Research but stepped down in early 2019.

 In this episode, he discusses some methods by which people can “hack” their brain chemistry and simulate the same neural cocktail of a peak alpha flow state.
 Steven Kotler here introduces listeners “flow states,” but also provides a lot of information and moves at a quick enough pace so as to not bore those with a better understanding of flow states.